A Gallery of some 2024 Favourites

 The Birth of Modern Photography and What Followed

-There was a profound change in the photography in the early part of the 20th century which began in Paris then spread around the world.
-This has now been called the 'Modern' period.
-During this time many new genres had their beginnings and subsequently many others followed.
-Before this the only recognised artistic genre was 'Pictorilism'.
+One man, one woman and one exhibition instigated a profound change in photographyfrom the early part of the 20th century..
+The man didn’t even consider himself a photographer, the woman definitely was a photographer and the exhibition was held in Stuttgart then travelled the world (apart from the UK!).
+From Paris, this ‘Modern’ era of photography quickly spread around the world and lasted to the end of the century.
+The change was dramatic and many new genres had their beginnings and subsequently many others followed.
+It also marked the moment when the art world accepted that some photographs were works of art.
 By looking at over a hundred images, this talk examines the change point in some detail then moves on chronologically through more recent genres into the present.

 Photographic Workflow